bBoxType/Kernkraft/README.md

 Putting the caret to the right hand side of the to-be-kerned-glyph (in this example `k` --> `HHOHk|aknnoi`) allows you to kern both sides (`ka` and `ak`) with the Glyphs kerning shortcuts `ctrl + opt + ←/→` for left and `cmd + opt + ←/→` for right .
 Hold `shift` for 10 units increments.Then just use the up or down keys to dedicate yourself to the next kerning pair.

+The checkboxes help you to increase the speed of your workflow.
+In the very beginning it could be useful to have `Skip already kerned pairs` unchecked. `Skip Components` and `Skip Kerning Group Members`could be checked in most cases.
+This means, that you are not confronted with duplicates of an already kerned pair (e.g. KA, KÄ, …).
+In case you want to see them anyway, uncheck these boxes.

+The other settings are hopefully self explanatory.
+Let me know if you got any questions.

 #### »Kernschmelze«
 »Kernschmelze« is a tool that will help you interpolate the kerning (given a glyphs file with at least 2 masters).
 It uses the weight value to calculate, no further axes (e.g. width) are currently supported.